xan105/CnC-Online/README.md

     + Exec = `Generals.exe` ❌ -> `\game.dat` ✔
     + DLL = `\winmm.dll`

-🐧 Linux/Proton: Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.<br />
+🐧 Linux/Proton: Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.
 Then launch the game as you would normally do.

 ### B) DLL Injection (advanced)